Chunyu-Lin-bjtu/autoware-wiki/Coding-Style(EN).md

 7. Make effective use of inline.
 8. Naming functions, such as get and set, shall not have processing code described.

-###Fine coding conventions
+### Fine coding conventions
-※Appreciate if any collaborator can add, as needed.
+Appreciate if any collaborator can add, as needed.

 Must read (at least once) http://qiita.com/shirakawa4756/items/55b509fb56cb1bb0c9a4 If time allows, strongly advised http://www.textdrop.net/google-styleguide-ja/cppguide.xml